SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 3. Click the dropdown button for the upcoming payments card.
 4. Click the dropdown button for the pay-up card to view all outstanding payments.

-### Task 6: Change Display and Accessibility Options

-**Objective**: Test the customization options for display and accessibility to ensure usability for all users.
+### Task 6: Test the customization options for display and accessibility to ensure usability for all users.

 **Steps**:
 1. Open the hamburger menu and navigate to "App Settings."